CUH Logo

 • The success rate is reduced to 80 to 85% over seven years for patients who have gum disease.

-• The predictability and outcome of implant treatment is impacted depending on your quality of jaw bone, the health of your gums and if you smoke.
+• The predictability and outcome of implant treatment is impacted depending on your quality of jawbone, the health of your gums and whether you smoke.

-• Smokers have a much greater failure rate and will be expected to stop smoking at least six months prior to starting implant treatment.
+• Smokers have a much greater failure rate and will be expected to stop smoking at least six months before starting implant treatment.

-• Patients who have a habit of grinding their teeth are at risk of overloading their implants which can reduce the success rates.
+• Patients who have a habit of grinding their teeth are at risk of overloading their implants; this can reduce the success rates.

 How many stages are there to surgery?

-- Surgical phase: Placement of the implant into the jaw bone.
+Placement of the implant into the jawbone.
 The implant is then left to heal in the bone – this usually takes from three to six months but can be longer.
 If you require a bone graft this time is often longer.
-If you have a two-stage implant, you will have to have another minor procedure under local anaesthetic prior to the restorative phase.
+If you have a two-stage implant, you will have to have another minor procedure under local anaesthetic before the restorative phase.

 The total treatment time is usually at least one year from start to finish.